Airborne virus transmission under different weather conditions: Results

-The effects of wind flow will be insignificant if the terminal velocity of a droplet is larger than the wind flow velocity.
-For a large droplet of size 200 $\mu$m the $v_t$($\sim \sqrt{D}$) is larger than $u_0$ which makes the effect of wind flow marginal as observed in the results displayed in Fig~\ref{fg1}.
+The effects of wind flow becomes insignificant if the terminal velocity of a droplet is larger than the wind flow velocity.
+Here the wind velocity acts along the horizontal direction whereas the sedimentation or terminal velocity acts along the downward vertical direction.
+If the terminal/sedimentation velocity dominates then the resultant will be tilted toward the downward direction which will force the droplet to settle on the ground.
+For a large droplet of size 200 $\mu$m the $v_t$($\sim \sqrt{D}$) is larger than $u_0(=0.1)$ which makes the effect of wind flow marginal as observed in the results displayed in Fig~\ref{fg1}.
+The mass dependence of the distance traveled by a droplet can be understood simply by ignoring the diffusive force and assuming the motion of the droplet in $x-z$ plane.
+In such situation the trajectory of the droplet in still air is given by,

-A droplet of size 100 $\mu$m will travel a distance 0.55 meter and 0.7 meter respectively in still and wind flow conditions implying that the wind flow has larger effects on smaller droplet as their terminal velocity is smaller.
-For smaller droplets of size 50 $\mu$m the effect of wind flow is larger as shown in ~Fig.~\ref{fg1}.
-We have observed that the droplets of size 25 $\mu$m evaporates to aerosols with mean radius of 2 $\mu$m.
-The motion of these aerosols are controlled by the diffusive force and therefore, these droplets have the ability float in the air for longer time (see also~\cite{SChatterjee}).
-The results displayed in Fig.~\ref{fg1} illustrate that the social distance to be maintained is about 1.5 meter.
-For high wind speed the effects of terminal velocity will be small.
-For example, a droplet of radius $100 \mu$m can travel about 6.6 meter for wind speed of 2 m/s~\cite{HLi}.
+where $z_0$ is the initial value of $z$ and $v_z^0$ ($v_x^0$) is the initial value $z$ ($x$) component of velocity.
+The maximum allowed value of $x$, $x^{\text max}$ is determined by this solution as, $x^{\text max}=M v_x^0/\lambda$.
+It is important to note here that $\lambda \sim R \sim M^{1/3}$ for fixed density.
+Therefore, $x^{\text max}\sim M^{2/3}$, indicates that heavier droplets travel more distance than the lighter droplets for given $v_x^0$.
+This is supported by our numerical calculations (see also~\cite{zohdi}).
+The trajectory is terminated at $x^{\text max}$ because at this point the forward momentum is completely spent to overcome the drag (frictional) force exerted by the air.
+A droplet of size 100 $\mu$m travels a distance 0.55 meter and 0.7 meter respectively in still and wind flow conditions implying that the wind flow has larger effects on smaller droplet as their terminal velocity is smaller.
+The effects of wind flow is weaker for 50$\mu m$ droplet.
+We observe that the droplets of size 25 $\mu$m evaporates to aerosols before settling on the ground.
+The diffusive force dominates over the gravitational force for small droplets which enable them to float in the air for longer time (see also~\cite{SChatterjee}).
+For higher wind speed the effects of terminal velocity is small, for example, a droplet of radius $100 \mu$m can travel about 7.4 meter for constant wind speed of 2 m/s as seen below (also see Ref.~\cite{HLi}).